Tony Abbott: Later years in parliament (2015–2019)

+Turnbull government

 Malcolm Turnbull gave the former prime minister no portfolio in the new government.
 As a backbencher, he continued to defend the record of the Abbott government, and speak out on a range of issues.
 Following the November 2015 Paris attacks, he backed Egyptian president Abdel Fattah el-Sisi call for a "revolution in Islam" in a speech in Singapore, and told Sky News Australia, "All of those things that Islam has never had – a Reformation, an Enlightenment, a well-developed concept of the separation of church and state – that needs to happen."
 He defended the Abbott government's 2014 Budget measures and called on future prime ministers to follow his commitment to spending a week a year in indigenous communities.
 Abbott declared he would have won the 2016 Election.
 In a December 2015 editorial, The Sydney Morning Herald accused Abbott of contradicting his undertaking that there would be "no undermining of Malcolm Turnbull".

 On 24 January 2016, Abbott confirmed that he would stand for Liberal preselection for the Division of Warringah in the federal election.
-He was re-elected with a small swing against him, matching the statewide swing against the Government.
+He was re-elected with a small swing against him, matching the statewide swing against the government.
 Following his re-election, he voiced various concerns about the direction of the Turnbull government.
 In February 2017, he told a book launch that the Turnbull government was perceived by many conservatives as "Labor lite", and risked a "drift to defeat" at the upcoming election if it failed to improve its performance.
 Turnbull's ousting of Abbott had divided the Liberal Party rank and file and tensions continued in the parliamentary Party.
 Abbott said Turnbull supporters had plotted against him.